katiewelch/mbta-api/README.md

 This program communicates with the [MBTA's](https://mbta.com/) [API](https://api-v3.mbta.com/docs/swagger/index.html#/) to parse data and create a command line interface where users can get information regarding routes and stops.

 ## Project Setup
+This program was built as a multi-module maven project.
+Each module has its own functionality, separate from other modules.
+The Wrapper module's function is to interact with the API and return the correct data to the other modules.
+The Model contains most of the main functionality of the program by analyzing and computing the data based on the available command line options.
+The Core acts as the controller mediating communication between itself, the user, the model, and the wrapper.
+Because of this, the Core has dependencies for the model and the wrapper in its pom.xml file.

 ### Core
 The core package of this project acts as the controller of the program.
-It mediates communication between the user and the body of the program: Model and Wrapper.
+It contains two classes, the App and the Core and mediates communication between the user and the body of the program: Model and Wrapper.

 **App** <br>
-The App class contains the main method as well as two other methods, one that gets and parses through the API data and one that communicate with the user
+The App class contains the main method as well as two other methods, one that gets and parses through the API data and one that communicate with the user.

 *main( String[] args)* <br>
 The main method creates instances of the Model and Core classes, prints a message to the user, and initializes the data in the program.
 It contains a while loop that constantly scans for user input on the command line, and sends the input to the decode(String s, Model m) method to be properly dealt with.